-I’m always asked for advice on the wedding day.
-Sometimes it’s months or weeks before the date, other times it’s in a blind panic on the day itself.
+I'm always asked for advice on the wedding day.
+Sometimes it's months or weeks before the date, other times it's in a blind panic on the day itself.
 The simple fact is, I have done this more times than you.
-Don’t get me wrong I’m no wedding planner but us photographers almost turn into them especially on your big day.
+Don't get me wrong I'm no wedding planner but we photographers almost turn into them, especially on your big day.
 We are the one point of contact present throughout your day until we hand it over to the DJ as we leave after being by your side all day long.

 Below are 10 wedding photography tips to help your wedding photographer to get the most out of your wedding photos.
 After all, there are no second chances, so lets rock your wedding together!

 - 2. Permission.

 - 5. Formal Photos.

 - 10. Trust Us.

 - Feed us.